ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 If the full URI of the identity is specified, the client should attempt to relogin automatically to the identity (if possible).

 The identity relogin key is specific to the provider.
 This key must be only stored in an encrypted fashion if it is stored somewhere (e.g. inside the lockbox).
-This key is optional and not required to be supported but should be used to fascillitate the easy relogin to the identity service on other devices.
-This key should have a long lifetime but the lifetime is not known by the client application as a rechallenge can be issued by the identity service at any time without warning.
+This key is optional and not required to be supported but should be used to facilitate the easy relogin to the identity service on other devices.
+This key should have a long lifetime but the lifetime is not known by the client application as a re-challenge can be issued by the identity service at any time without warning.

 If the outer fame is being reloaded after haven been replaced, this notification should not be sent again.